 Also, people with BPD do things to undermine their own success.
 Just before completion, goals are thrown aside.
 Graduation, relationships, and promotion may be tossed aside before successful completion.
 Behaviors that are self-defeating such as substance abuse, overspending, and physical altercations are common.

 Lives of people with borderline personality disorder are chaotic.
 When life gets too calm or stable, they will begin to experience feelings of tension, vulnerability, and anxiety.
 Rather than experience these negative feelings they will seek out new chaos.
 So their life is a cycle of creating and repairing chaotic situations.

-For people with BPD self-injury is a direct response to overwhelming psychological pain.
+For people with BPD self-harm is a direct response to overwhelming psychological pain.
 It is a way of relieving and releasing intense emotions they experience at calm times in their lives.
-Also, self-injury is a way of releasing the feelings of fright they get from thoughts, memories, and emotions during their moments of calm.
+Also, self-harm is a way of releasing the feelings of fright they get from thoughts, memories, and emotions during their moments of calm.
 It also keeps these feelings at bay.
-Dissociation that may come with the self-injury may end those overwhelming emotional states.
+Dissociation that may come with the self-harm may end those overwhelming emotional states.

-Also, the injuries produced by self-injury are another chaos to focus on for those with BPD.
-These wound allow the attention of the person to be transferred from the original, distressing emotions to the new emotions and experiences that stem directly from the self-injury.
-Basically, self-injury plays a complex and interesting role within people with borderline personality disorder.
-“Self-injury, for a variety of reasons, acts as an agent for producing internal states which are better able to be tolerated.
+Also, the injuries produced by self-harm are another chaos to focus on for those with BPD.
+These wound allow the attention of the person to be transferred from the original, distressing emotions to the new emotions and experiences that stem directly from the self-harm.
+Basically, self-harm plays a complex and interesting role within people with borderline personality disorder.
+“Self-harm, for a variety of reasons, acts as an agent for producing internal states which are better able to be tolerated.